 If you have inventory stock that you want to import into Wafeq, you can do so by setting up an initial quantity on hand of your inventory items.
 This will help you keep track of the quantity changes after you create invoices and bills for these inventory items.
 The items’ details will also be automatically added to your line items as you are invoicing or billing your customers and vendors.

 6. Set up your payroll

 To record your salary expenses in the correct month, you’ll want to add the list of your employees and their salaries.
-After setting up your payroll, you will also have the option to reimburse your employees directly in their payslip cycles and manage their expense claims.
+After setting up payroll, you will also have the option to reimburse your employees directly in their payslip cycles and manage their expense claims.

-7. Import your data
+7. Import your your expenses

 8. Set up opening balances for the rest of your accounts

 After you set up the opening balances for your customers and vendors, bank accounts, and payroll, and set up an initial quantity on hand for your inventory items, you can set up the opening balances for all of the rest of your accounts in one go.
-Watch this video to see how you can record these transactions in your manual journals for Wafeq to automatically add them to your books.